 SWACO partnered with Audubon, Ohio to assist in the construction of the Grange Insurance Audubon Center (GIAC) located on the Whittier Penninsula.
 The GIAC opened August 28, 2009 and serves as destination nature center for urban populations, local residents and, visitors to Central Ohio.
 It is a real-world demonstration of the benefits of sustainable design and construction, minimalist architecture, resource conservation, energy efficiency, and land reclamation.
 Not to mention, it serves as a beautiful urban oasis for birds, wildlife, and humans!

 "Trashformation" is SWACO's exhibit at COSI.
-Four, giant kiosks illuatrate how common recyclable materials are broken down for recycling.
-Computer screens display lifecycles of recycled commodities and show consumer products that are made by recycling them.
+Four, giant kiosks illustrate how common recyclable materials are broken down for recycling.
+Computer screens display life cycles of recycled commodities and show consumer products that are made by recycling them.

 PAST started as a non-profit organization in 2000 founded by an international Board of Trustees who have devoted volumes of time to seeing that the mission of PAST is achievable.
 Founded to promote partnerships between anthropologists and educators, PAST successfully initiated and implemented projects throughout the United States and has proposed projects that will take it into the international arena.

-SWACO Grant monies have helped to develop a Trash to Treasure exhibit, interactive video games for kids, purchase picnic tables and benches made of recycled plastic bottles.
+SWACO Grant monies have helped to develop a Trash to Treasure exhibit, interactive video games for kids, and purchase picnic tables and benches made of recycled plastic milk jugs.